blrobin2/pages/README.md

 ### Routes

 #### Page Manager
 The Page Manager is under the `pages` route.
-By default, you have no pages except the home page, which is not really a page because it's usually a special case.
-More on that later.
+If you ran the database seeder, you should see the home page.
 If you want to change the sorting of pages in the navigation, you can simply drag the rows to stack in the order that you wish and click 'Sort Pages'.

 #### Create a New Page
 By either clicking on the link on the `pages` route, or by going to `pages/create`, you can create a new page.
 Each field is fairly self-explanatory, but for thoroughness's sake: